 - Use OskiCat, the UC Berkeley catalog, for print and electronic publications, course reserves, and items stored at NRLF, the off-campus storage facility

-» Click the Course Reserves tab to search for reserves by course number or instructor
+» Click the Course Reserves tab to search for course reserves by course number or instructor

 - Use Melvyl, the catalog for all the UC libraries (and more).
 Click the title to see details about the location and availability of books, journals, etc.